Different Stages of a Civil Suit : An Overview

 The court executing a decree, which is sent to it, has all the powers of the original court, which passed the decree, in the matter of execution.
 The executing court can punish any person disobeying or obstructing the execution of the decree.
 The decree can be executed against the legal representatives of the deceased judgment-debtor also.
 The executing court can attach the property belonging to the judgment-debtor.

 All matters arising between the parties in execution shall be decided by the executing court.
-Once decree reached finality the judgment-debtor cannot plead fresh facts in the execution petition.
+Once the decree reaches finality the judgment-debtor cannot plead fresh facts in the execution petition.
 The executing court cannot travel beyond the decree under execution.
 The execution cannot be refused when the decree itself is not a nullity.
+The executing court’s limited jurisdiction — it cannot go behind the decree — is well established in Dhulabhai v.
+State of MP (1968 SC) and Vasudevan v.
+Krishnan decided by the Kerala High Court.

-The execution of the decree is enforced by delivery, attachment or sale of any property (some specified items cannot be attached), by arrest and detention of the judgment-debtor (a woman cannot be arrested) in civil prison for a period not exceeding three months, by appointing a receiver or any other suitable means.
+The execution of the decree is enforced by delivery, attachment or sale of any property (some specified items cannot be attached), by arrest and detention of the judgment-debtor in civil prison for a period not exceeding three months, by appointing a receiver or any other suitable means.